Ok, I noticed that on many blogs on certain days of the week are dedicated to special topics. My blogger friend Jennifer over at

 Some info will be on serious note but a lot of the time, I hope for it to be fun and frivilous!
 I also hope to get some helpful and create comments!
 So here it goes! drum roll please!

-the first of Wednesday's Helpful Pet Tips!and I'm starting on a serious note:
+Wednesday's Helpful Pet Tips!and I'm starting on a serious note:

 BLOAT